 Each individual has unique circumstances that may change over time.
 Your advisor will help you consider your career in discussions that can take place in person or by phone.
 The service is completely confidential.
 This film explains more.

 How to request support

-Contact us at firstname.lastname@example.org - messages are routed to the career grade careers admin team and checked every working day.
+Contact us at firstname.lastname@example.org - messages are checked each working day by the careers guidance admin team.

 - Specialty or sub-specialty

 - CV or education and employment history from start of medical school to present day (include all dates, roles, locations and qualifications)

 - Detailed summary of reason for seeking guidance from RCPCH Careers Guidance network.
 Reasons may include wanting or needing to change medical specialty; life events impacting on career; career not developing as planned; doubts about overall career choice; preparing for retirement.